alexch/Off-The-Rails/off-the-rails.md

       redirect "/foo"
     end

-Note: there is no "controller" *per se* in Sinatra -- just an application and routes and handlers.
+Note: there is no "controller" *per se* in Sinatra -- just an application and routes and handlers (and optionally, models and whatever other Ruby objects you require).

 ## Sinatra DSL Features